Dream Caused by the Flight of a Bee Around a Pomegranate a Second Before Awakening

 Dream Caused by the Flight of a Bee Around a Pomegranate a Second Before Awakening is a surrealist painting by Salvador Dalí, from 1944.
 A shorter alternate title for the painting is Dream Caused by the Flight of a Bee.
 The woman in the painting, dreaming, is believed to represent his wife, Gala, a regular presence in his work.
-The painting is currently in the Thyssen-Bornemisza Museum, in Madrid.
+The painting is held in the Thyssen-Bornemisza Museum, in Madrid.

 Description

 It is an oil painting on wood.
-In this "hand-painted dream photograph", as Dalí generally called his paintings, there is a seascape of distant horizons and calm waters, perhaps Port Lligat, amidst which Gala is the subject of the scene.
+In this "hand-painted dream photograph", as Dalí generally called his paintings, there is a seascape of distant horizons and calm waters, perhaps Portlligat, amidst which Gala is the subject of the scene.
 Next to the naked body of the sleeping woman, which levitates above a flat rock that floats above the sea, Dalí depicts two suspended droplets of water and a pomegranate, a Christian symbol of fertility and resurrection.
 Above the pomegranate flies a bee, an insect that traditionally symbolizes the Virgin.

 In the upper left of the painting what seems to be a yelloweye rockfish bursts out of the pomegranate, and in turn spews out a pouncing tiger that then spews out another pouncing tiger about to attack Gala and a rifle with a bayonet that is about to sting her in the arm.
 Above them is Dalí's first use of an elephant with long flamingo legs, found in his later compositions such as The Temptation of St. Anthony.
 The elephant carries on its back an obelisk, inspired by Bernini's Elephant and Obelisk in Rome's Piazza Santa Maria sopra Minerva.